-\paragraph{Step size selection} Several approaches have been proposed for step size selection in Markov chain Monte Carlo samplers (theoretical: \cite{atchade2006adaptive}; \cite{marshall2012adaptive}; \cite{gelman1997weak}, adaptive: \cite{hoffman2014no}, empirical: (\cite{coullon2023efficient}; \cite{campbell2021gradient}).
+Several approaches have been proposed for step-size selection in Markov chain Monte Carlo samplers (theoretical: \cite{atchade2006adaptive}; \cite{marshall2012adaptive}; \cite{gelman1997weak}, adaptive: \cite{hoffman2014no}, empirical: \cite{coullon2023efficient}; \cite{campbell2021gradient}).
 These approaches all struggle with multiscale densities because they fix a \textit{single} step size.
 Other work selects \textit{dynamic} step sizes that adapt to local curvature at every sampling iteration.
-Common approaches include Riemmanian metrics as mass matrices (\cite{girolami2011riemann}; \cite{betancourt2015hamiltonian}) and implicit symplectic integrators (\cite{pourzanjani2019implicit}; \cite{brofos2021evaluating}).\footnote{Diagonal metrics are equivalent to a per-dimension step size; dense metrics account for curvature.} However both methods are computationally expensive and the former requires positive-definite Hessians.
-Cheaper dynamic step size selection is performed in \cite{kleppe2016adaptive} by bounding the error in the Hamiltonian and in \cite{autoMALA} by sampling from a step size distribution that maintains reversibility.
+Previous approaches include generalizing from Euclidean space to Riemmanian manifolds to explicitly deal with curvature (\cite{girolami2011riemann}; \cite{betancourt2015hamiltonian}) and applying implicit symplectic integrators that can adapt to the stiffness induced by multiscale densities (\cite{pourzanjani2019implicit}; \cite{brofos2021evaluating}).\footnote{Diagonal metrics are equivalent to a per-dimension step size; dense metrics account for curvature.} However both methods are computationally expensive, require implicit integrators that are hard to tune, and the former requires a Riemannian (i.e., positive definite) metric such as Fisher information.
+Cheaper dynamic step size selection is performed in \textcite{kleppe2016adaptive} by bounding the error in the Hamiltonian and in \textcite{autoMALA} by sampling from a step-size distribution that maintains reversibility.

-\section{Background}
+\section{BACKGROUND}

 We seek to generate samples from a differentiable and potentially unnormalized probability density function $\pi(\theta)$ with parameters $\theta \in \mathbb{R}^D$.
 The target density $\pi$ is often a Bayesian posterior.